edgedb/edgedb-go/rstdocs/index.rst

 Errors
 ------

-edgedb never returns underlying errors directly.
+gel never returns underlying errors directly.
 If you are checking for things like context expiration use errors.Is() or errors.As().